puzzle/gitlab-ci-cd-training/content/en/docs/05/variables.md

 If you want to reuse a variable across different Projects or Groups, you can define them through your GitLab instance (`Settings` --> `CI/CD` --> `Variables`)

-In this lab we will talk about the variables in the `gitlab-ci.yml` file only
+In this lab we will talk about the variables in the `gitlab-ci.yml` file only.

 {{% alert color="primary" %}}
 **GitLab References**